Registered education savings plan: Canada Learning Bond

 The Government of Canada also provides a Canada Learning Bond (CLB) to encourage low-income families to contribute to an RESP.
 Families with children born on or after January 1, 2004, and who receive the National Child Benefit, will receive an additional $500 CLB when they open an RESP and $100 for each year they remain eligible.

+Provincial grants

 Alberta Centennial Education Savings Grant

 The Alberta Centennial Education Savings (ACES) grant was introduced in 2005 by the Alberta government to encourage families to begin planning and saving for their children's post-secondary education.

 The government of Alberta contributes $500 to an RESP for babies born to or adopted by Alberta residents on or after January 1, 2005.
 The Alberta government then contributes a $100 Alberta Centennial Education Savings Grant to students who are enrolled in school in Alberta, and have turned the age of 8, 11, or 14 in 2005 or later.

 The provincial government announced in March 2013 that the program would be phased out, but did not provide a final date.

 The provincial government announced, in March 2015, that the plan is closing in 2015/16 fiscal year.
 Applicants will no longer be accepted by RESP providers and promoters on or after July 31, 2015.